iusztinpaul/energy-forecasting/README.md

   <img src="images/airflow_login_screenshot.png">
 </p>

-Before starting the pipeline DAG, we have to deploy our modules to the private Pypi server.
+Before starting the pipeline DAG, we must deploy our modules to the private PyPi server.
 Go back to the root folder of the `energy-forecasting` repository and run the following to deploy the pipeline modules to your private PyPi server:
 ```shell
 # Set the experimental installer of Poetry to False.
 For us, it crashed when it was on True.
 poetry config experimental.new-installer false